PuravUdayDesai/HackVerse3.0-MULTITECH/README.md

 ## Installation Steps
 ### Backend
 ### Frontend
+1. Clone/Download the mobile branch repository.
+2. Run `flutter pub get` to get all the dependencies
+3. Now, app is ready to run using `flutter run`

 ## Libraries and dependencies
 ### Backend
 ### Frontend
+1. Google Maps API
+2. _flutter_localizations_ dependency for internationalization
+3. Other flutter packages as per _pubspec.yaml_

 ## Declaration of Previous Work